NikitaBacha-DailyTask/Nikita_Task/README.md

 Delete a department from the Departments table that is being referenced by the Employees table and observe the foreign key constraint violation.

 Update the DepartmentID of an existing employee to a value that does not exist in the Departments table and observe the foreign key constraint violation.

+SQL_Tasks 5:

+- Select the first name, last name, and salary of the top 3 employees with the highest salaries.
+- Select the first name, last name, and salary of the top 3 employees with the lowest salaries.
+- Select the first name, last name, and salary of the employee with the 2nd highest salary.
+- Select the first name, last name, and salary of the employee with the 2nd lowest salary.
+- Select the first name, last name, and salary of the employee with the 3rd highest salary.
+- Select the first name, last name, and salary of the employee with the 3rd lowest salary.
+- Select the first name, last name, email, and salary of employees with a salary between 65000 and 80000, ordered by their first name in descending order, and limit the result to 3 rows.